 According to a survey published by Israel’s Channel 12 news last week, just 17 percent of Israelis want to see Harris win the election, compared to 66 percent who prefer Trump.

-Several members of Hanita, one of Israel's northernmost and most left-wing communities, told the Free Beacon they support a ceasefire in Lebanon as a step toward long-term peace.
+Several members of Hanita, one of Israel's northernmost and most left-wing communities, said they support a ceasefire in Lebanon as a step toward long-term peace.
 But the Israeli military, they agreed, would need to enforce any deal.

-Shani Argaman, a 37-year-old teacher from Hanita and Golan Argaman’s sister, argued that Israel should "extend one hand in peace and have the other hand ready to fight."
+Shani Argaman, a 37-year-old teacher from Hanita and Golan Argaman’s sister, told the Free Beacon that Israel should "extend one hand in peace and have the other hand ready to fight."

 "I don't think we should occupy their territory and stay there.
 I don't want to take away their honor," she said.
 "Eventually, I want peace with Lebanon.
 I want to travel there, visit there, sit in their restaurants, go shopping there, and live as good neighbors."

-"As soon as [Hezbollah terrorists] raise their heads—and eventually they will, that’s the way of things—we have to make them pay a price without waiting for the approval of any power in the world," she added.
+"As soon as [Hezbollah terrorists] raise their heads—and eventually they will, that’s the way of things—we have to make them pay a price without waiting for the approval of any power in the world," she said.
 "We must let nothing pass.
 That is how you give me a true sense of security."

-Yoram Yitzhaki, a 59-year-old businessman who has refused to leave his house in Hanita as Hezbollah has pounded the kibbutz with rockets and drones over the past 13 months, said "nobody other than old rednecks like me will come back here" unless Israeli troops are active on the other side of the border.
+Yoram Yitzhaki, a 59-year-old businessman who has refused to leave his house in Hanita as Hezbollah has pounded the kibbutz with rockets and drones over the past 13 months, told the Free Beacon that "nobody other than old rednecks like me will come back here" unless Israeli troops are active on the other side of the border.